 Suited to: Investors preferring slightly broader semi exposure (~30 holdings) with modified-cap weighting.
 Functionally similar to SMH; choice is index methodology + broker preference.

-Suited to: Investors who want tech-sector exposure broader than just semis (includes software, services, hardware). ~30% in semis.
+Suited to: Investors who want tech-sector exposure broader than just semis (includes software, services, hardware).
+Material semi weighting alongside software and services.
 Lower TER than pure-play semis.

 Suited to: Investors who want semis as part of a diversified Nasdaq-100 position. ~25% in semis.
 Buy-and-hold-friendly low TER.